myIR, payments and more

 We usually arrange a meeting with you near the completion of the process to discuss the audit, cover any issues that haven't been resolved, and to let you know about any adjustments to your tax.
 We will send you a final audit letter in all cases, whether or not an adjustment is made.

 If your tax is being adjusted and no agreement is reached, or any other circumstances apply, we will issue you with a Notice of proposed adjustment.
 This will explain the adjustments and the reasons for them.
 If you don't agree with this notice you can dispute it but you must follow the disputes process to ensure your rights are protected if the matter goes to court.
 Firm rules and time limits govern the disputes process so it is important for you to understand what you need to do.
-Our booklet Disputing a notice of proposed adjustment (IR777) and Disputes process initiated by the Commissioner explains the process.
+Our factsheet Disputes process initiated by the Commissioner (IR779) and Disputes process initiated by the Commissioner explains the process.